At present, there is no uniform Austrian environmental code of law. Instead, environmental protection is based on various laws.

 Forests are Austria’s green lungs.
-Constant management and care is needed to ensure that future generations inherit healthier forests.
+Constant management and care is needed to ensure that future generations inherit healthy forests.

 The following laws in particular are intended to protect human life and health as well as the environment from harmful radiation:

-The aim of this Regulation is to inform people who may potentially encounter a hazardous incident about hazards, safety measures and the correct procedure during a hazardous incident.
+The aim of this decree is to inform people who may potentially encounter a hazardous incident about hazards, safety measures and the correct procedure during a hazardous incident.

 Projects that are expected to have a significant impact on the environment when implemented must undergo a systematic inspection (the Environmental Impact Assessment) before approval and must be evaluated as part of an approval process.

 Businesses are free to go beyond the minimum environmental legal requirements at their own initiative.

 The three basic principles of waste management in Austria are prevention, recycling and disposal of waste.
 The legal foundation for this is the Waste Management Act (AWG).
 Producers of waste must fulfil various obligations. including: